johhonn/hatnotation/README.md

 ## Tests:

-> Example Test strings:
+> Example Test strings (note: these are not ASCII notations):

-- Decode Target: `helloworld
+- Decode Target: `HELLOWORLD`

 - Each letter decodes to respective 6-bit group: `"010001","001110","010101","010101","011000"," ", "100000","011000","011011","010101","001101",